hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 And also http://www.rebol.net/r3blogs/0194.html

 [17:38:38](#Nr6AToPSIgimWvN5mvD48ZtdD6MUwqbtdBANQ8dsDqc) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-Yes... `/only` is not usable for thisÌ†ΩÌ∏ï
+Yes... `/only` is not usable for thisüòï

 [17:39:23](#qhBxk__qC7fBiAfNcZW7rOhHpVVfy7cnWagHS8kvQ3U) <greggirwin (Gregg Irwin)>:
 I recall doing some analysis, and there were not that many cases where `/skip <> 2`.